About Us

 A proud Colorado native and graduate of Pikes Peak State College, Kelly has always had a passion for storytelling and communication.
 She began her professional journey at The Gazette in sales, where she quickly distinguished herself with drive and determination.
 However, as she navigated the corporate landscape, she discovered a true passion for marketing and event-planning.

 Outside of her professional life, Kelly is a talented dot mandala artist, a skill that requires patience, precision, and an eye for intricate patterns.
 This artistic endeavor is not just a hobby but also a part of her entrepreneurial spirit.
 Kelly owns a small business called the Adopted Alien Project, where she showcases and sells her unique “projects.”
-She is an avid Colorado Avalanche fan and loves to attend rock concerts, read and relax with her husband, Matthew, and their two furbabies, Spike and Buttons.
+She is an avid Colorado Avalanche fan and loves to attend rock concerts and watch competition cooking shows with her husband, Matthew, and relax with their two furbabies, Spike and Buttons.

 Empty Stocking Fund Advisory Board Members